-Northern Chinese fare better, are more muscular and taller, and have better physical attributes.
+Northern Chinese fare better, have diets that promote more muscle growth and are taller, and have better physical attributes.
 But relatively speaking, they are also poorer, and probably don't even know what MMA is yet.

-The Mongolians to the far north actually have the highest chances of doing well in MMA, as they grow up in a warrior culture that forces them to wrestle and farm everyday since they were boys (we will target this topic more in-depth in a future article), making them strong, durable, and grappling-centric from the very start.
+The Mongolians to the far north actually have the highest chances of doing well in MMA, as they grow up in a warrior culture that forces them to wrestle and farm everyday since they were boys, making them strong, durable, and grappling-centric from the very start.

 - Nutritionally speaking, Dim Sum doesn't give you much.

 The Japanese are around the same size as the Chinese, but Koreans are significantly larger and stronger because of their Mongolian blood / roots and their protein heavy diet.
 The Japanese eat a lot of raw fish, and a balanced amount of carbs and proteins.
 The Koreans are protein and vegetable heavy, eating more like Europeans.

 Now what do the Chinese eat?
 Pretty much a lot of carbs.
 Rice, buns, bread, noodles, mixed with greasy meats and veggies, and a lot of oily appetizers and snacks.
 They are neither protein heavy or vegetable heavy.

 If you make a general comparison, Asians who grow up overseas in western countries, are reasonably taller and larger than their brethren back home.
 They eat what western people eat, and that is a lot more protein and calcium (remember milk and cheese are not traditionally consumed by Asians).